 GFX REGULATION AND SAFETY OF FUNDS

 The broker is registered in Saint Vincent and the Grenadines.
-This country is very well known among shady firm, because it has no financial regulator, and as such SVG does not issue licenses to brokers.
+This country is very well known among shady firm, because it has no forex regulatory scheme.
 It does not make a difference if a firm is registered there; this process is simple.
 What truly matters, is that GFX is not regulated in the Caribbean island nation.